SoftUni-Internal/interactive-content/EN/00-Introduction-To-Databases/01-Data-Management.md

 - Information of a given type is always stored once
 - Databases use the **ACID** set of properties
 - They are **fault-tolerant** and can handle very large data sets
-- Databases are **concurrent**, meaning multiple users can use them at the same time without corrupting the data.
+- Databases are **concurrent**, meaning multiple users can use them at the same time without corrupting the data
-- They are **scalable**.
+- They are **scalable**

 [/slide]